Monday, August 31, 2020

 Worth Searching For, Chapter 10

-They emerged in a large cavern dotted with blazing firepits, the floors covered in mats and furs.
+They emerged in a large cavern dotted with blazing firepits, the floors covered in woven mats and furs.
 The ceiling was low, and decorated with immense murals of the same subject matter as in Isengrim’s grotto—forests, moons, and hunts.
 Around the fires, Werelupes lounged in small groups, with spreads of food shared between them as they talked and laughed with wagging tails.
 One of them even broke into a low, atonal chant that her clanmates howled along to softly.

-Isengrim’s tail suddenly curved upward and he led Terra over to one of the fires.
+Isengrim’s tail curved upward and he led Terra over to one of the fires.
 “Suhel,” he called out.

 Meanwhile, a glimpse of turquoise beside her caught Terra’s eye.
 “Pharazon!” she said.